3 Enterprise AI Adoption Mistakes That Kill ROI (And What Works Instead)

 Early adopters are your biggest asset in AI adoption.
 They have credibility with their peers (they’re already shipping faster).
 They have practical knowledge (they’ve already hit the pitfalls).
 They have enthusiasm (they want the rest of the team to experience what they have).

 What works instead: Find your early adopters.
 Talk to them.
 Understand what they’ve learned.
 Then formalize their role — make them champions who help their teams adopt AI practices.
+We’ve written a full playbook for building champion programs because this is the single highest-leverage move in AI adoption.
 Give them time and air cover.
 Let them teach in their own style, using real examples from the actual codebase.

 Champion-based adoption is slower to start but faster to scale, because each champion naturally enables 3-5 other engineers.
 And because the adoption is peer-driven, it actually sticks.